dzijlmans/MS-basic-post-processing/README.md

+# MS-basic-post-processing

 So you analyzed your mass spectrometry raw files and want to some post-processing steps.
 Look no further.
-This script will generate QC plots and volcano plots highlighting your proteins of interest.
+This script will generate QC plots and volcano plots highlighting your proteins of interest, as well as a browsable Excel file.

 ## Getting started